Skip to Content

 Days Five and Six: Puerto Varas

-There’s not a whole lot to do in the town, although the somewhat eccentric collection of artwork and accumulated bric-a-brac in Museo de Pablo Fierro, run by enthusiastic owner and artist Pablo Fierro is definitely worth an hour of your time through.
+If you’ve just got an afternoon here, the somewhat eccentric collection of artwork and accumulated bric-a-brac in Museo de Pablo Fierro, run by enthusiastic owner and artist Pablo Fierro is definitely worth an hour of your time,

-Paso Desolación, which goes around the edge of the volcano and takes around eight hours return (23km/14.2mi), while a shorter, 11km (6.8mi) route takes a path along the edge of the lake before heading back in a loop and offering views of the volcano and the valley, with a walking time of around three hours.
+A shorter, 11km (6.8mi) route takes a path along the edge of the lake before heading back in a loop and offering views of the volcano and the valley, with a walking time of around three hours.

 chile itinerary 10 days and two weeks